ACTrexler/CISC473_EGDD/CyanEGDD.md

 *Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*

+Blocks Breaking - When a valid boolean statement is created using the blocks, the blocks themselves will "break" and this break will consist of the blocks disappearing off the screen, each block will have a shattering animation that they leave behind along with a "breaking" audio cue to commend the player on the creation of a valid boolean statement.
+Medal Acquisition - Every time a valid boolean statement is created and the statement disappears from the screen, a fixed amount of points will be added to the players scoreboard on the top of the screen.
+Once these scores reach a certain threshold, there will be a small animation and audio cue indicating that the player has passed this threshold.
+An example of this would be going from a silver medal to a gold medal.
+The silver medal will slide down and be replaced with a gold medal from above.
+While this process is happening, there will be a metallic audio cue to indicate the upgrade of score.

 *Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives.*

+High Scores - There will be a log for all of the previous scores that a player has gotten.
+The scores themselves will track the amount of boolean statements created in the amount of time that it took.
+Based on this metric, the player will be able to see how they have progressed in terms of speed and accuracy when it comes to the creation of boolean statements.

 # Story and Gameplay